What is osteosarcoma?

 - Exposure to radiation: This might have occurred from treatment for another type of cancer.
 This can take a few or several years to occur.

 - Genetic factors: Osteosarcoma is one of several types of rare cancers in young people.
 This may be related to the retinoblastoma gene, which can be associated with eye cancers in young children or with other tumors in children and young adults in which a mutation of the p53 gene is involved.

 - Bone infarction: This happens when there’s a lack of blood supply to your bone tissue.
 This destroys the cells.

 - Bone pain or tenderness.

-- A mass (tumor) that can be felt through the skin.
+- A mass or lump (tumor) that is warm and might be felt through your skin.

-- Swelling and redness at the site of the tumor.
+- Swelling and redness at the site of your tumor.

-- Increased pain with lifting (if it affects an arm).
+- Increased pain with lifting (if it affects your arm).

 - Limited movement (if it affects a joint).

 - Broken bone (sometimes this happens after a simple movement).